Home Safety Tips

-TIP 1: Take shoes off before entering the home.
+Take your shoes off before entering your home

 Good hygiene isn't just about washing your hands and wearing a mask.
 The COVID-19 virus can live on surfaces such as your clothes and shoes long enough to potentially infect you or someone else at home.
 We recommend dedicating a secure place outside the front door of your home to leave your shoes and help reduce the spread of the coronavirus.

 Throw away any receipts or papers

 Our understanding of how the virus spreads is evolving, but it may be possible that a person can ger COVID-19 by touching a surface that has the virus on it and then touching your nose or mouth.

 Spray alcohol on top and bottom of shoes

 Using alcohol solutions with at least 70% alcohol should be used on regularly touched surfaces to kill germs, and lower the risk of spreading infection.

 Put clothes in the washer when reaching home